 |In their own words||“a network of organizations that conduct civil society work in conflict transformation, development, coexistence and cooperative activities on the ground in the Middle East among Israelis, Palestinians, Arabs, and Jews.”|

-- According to its website, in 2004-2014 “the Alliance secured more than $70 million in U.S. funding for people-to-people peace-building efforts in Israel/Palestine.
-Despite large cuts to foreign aid, our efforts have preserved this annual $10 million funding.
-Member NGOs (Non-Governmental Organizations) obtained the vast majority of these U.S. grants.”
+- According to its website, “ALLMEP has secured more than $90 million in U.S. funding for people-to-people peacebuilding efforts in Israel/Palestine.
+Despite large cuts to foreign aid, our efforts have contributed to over $230 million in federal grants to people-to-people efforts worldwide.”

 - Claims that “members seek to build a secure just and sustainable peace where all can enjoy the rights and freedoms needed for them to reach their human potential and live in peace with one another with dignity.”

-- Mission: “to support our members by ensuring more attention and resources are dedicated to their groundbreaking work.”
+- ALLMEP works “to support our members by ensuring more attention and resources are dedicated to their groundbreaking work.”

 - ALLMEP regularly engages in lobbying, approaching “opinion makers, elected representatives, government officials, American and international funders, and the international community about the critical opportunities and needs of people-to-people efforts.”

-- According to its website, “The Alliance connects NGOs to decision makers, since its inception coordinating more than 500 meetings with Congress, the White House, Israeli and Palestinian leaders, prime ministers, foreign ministers, the State Department, USAID, European and Arab governments, and the media, to promote and grow people-to-people peace-building efforts in Israel/Palestine.”
+- According to its website, “ALLMEP connects NGOs to decision makers.
+Since its inception, it has coordinated more than 600 meetings with Congress, the White House, Israeli and Palestinian leaders, prime ministers, foreign ministers, the State Department, USAID, European and Arab governments, and the media.”

 - ALLMEP is also building an International Fund for Israeli-Palestinian Peace, which is “poised to pour at least $200 million annually into the region, thus leveraging international public and private support to scale up grassroots peacebuilding dramatically.”
 This includes lobbying for a $50 million contribution from the U.S. Congress.

-- Huda Abu Arquob, one of two ALLMEP staff members, has claimed that Hamas is “not a terrorist organization” and accused Israel of attacking Islam.
-At the 2014 and 2015 J Street conferences, she spoke in support of anti- Israel BDS (boycotts, divestments and sanctions) campaigns.
+- Huda Abu Arqoub, ALLMEP’s Regional Director, has claimed that Hamas is “not a terrorist organization” and accused Israel of attacking Islam.
+At the 2014 and 2015 J Street conferences, she spoke in support of anti- Israel BDS (boycotts, divestments and sanctions).